 Note: These figures are based on verified PKR listings from Apollo Sports, Daraz, Sports Den, and AliSports as of early 2026.

-As of October 2025, the Pakistan Badminton Federation hosted 4 national-level ranking tournaments in its 2025-2026 calendar, including the 62nd National Championships and National Junior Championships — reflecting a structured competitive ecosystem that drives demand across all gear tiers. — Pakistan Sports Board / PBF Sports Calendar, January 2026 (https://sports.gov.pk/SiteImage/Misc/files/Sports_Calender_Badminton.pdf)
+The Pakistan Badminton Federation hosted 4 national-level ranking tournaments in its 2025–2026 calendar, including the 62nd National Championships and National Junior Championships. — Pakistan Sports Board / PBF Sports Calendar, January 2026 (https://sports.gov.pk/SiteImage/Misc/files/Sports_Calender_Badminton.pdf)

 Where to Buy Badminton Gear in Pakistan